feenkcom/gtoolkit.com/pages/index.md

     <div class="row">
       <div class="col-lg-8 offset-lg-2 center">
         <p class="lead">
           Glamorous Toolkit is the Moldable Development environment.
-It empowers you to make systems explainable through experiences tailored for each problem.
+It empowers you to make systems explainable through contextual experiences tailored for each problem.
         </p>
       </div>
     </div>